-Mercari has become a fixture in the U.S. resale economy, known for its mobile-first design, ease of listings, and fast delivery partnerships with Uber, FedEx, and DoorDash.
-Launched in Japan in 2013 and brought to the U.S. just a year later, Mercari now sees more than 23 million monthly active users.
+Mercari has become a fixture in the U.S. resale economy, known for its mobile-first design, ease of listings, and prepaid shipping via FedEx and USPS.
+Launched in Japan in 2013 and brought to the U.S. just a year later, Mercari now reports more than 23 million monthly active users as of fiscal year 2025 (Mercari IR).

 Wondering how to report someone on Mercari for selling fakes?
 This guide explains the risks of resale market counterfeit activity and how to take action against it quickly and effectively.